-During the 2021 fiscal year, on June 11, 2020, the Corporation granted stock options under the Stock Option Plan over an aggregate of 280,500 common shares, representing 0.35% of the total number of outstanding shares as of the date of grant, on a non-diluted basis.
-These stock options were granted on June 11, 2020 at an exercise price of \$3.60.
+During the 2022 fiscal year, on June 21, 2021, the Corporation granted stock options under the Stock Option Plan over an aggregate of 105,000 common shares, representing 0.13% of the total number of outstanding shares as of the date of grant, on a non-diluted basis.
+These stock options were granted on June 21, 2021 at an exercise price of \$9.21.
 Of these 105,000 stock options, options to purchase 30,000 common shares were granted to Mr. Larocque, options to purchase 15,000 common shares were granted to Mr. Johnson, options to purchase 10,000 common shares were granted to Mr. Ross, Mr. Graham and Mr. Davies and three other Officers.
 As noted above, options to purchase common shares were not granted to the eight non-executive directors.

 All of these options are exercisable at the fair market value of the common shares as of the date of grant, as determined according to the Stock Option Plan.
-50% of the 105,000 stock options granted on June 11, 2020 to eight employees (including the Named Executive Officers and three other Officers) were subject to vesting conditions based on the

-Officer's performance, meaning that 52,500 options were subject to conditional vesting and, subsequent to the end of the 2021 fiscal year were determined by the Human Resources and Compensation Committee and the Board to have vested based on performance during 2021.
+50% of the 105,000 stock options granted on June 21, 2021, to eight employees (including the Named Executive Officers and three other Officers) were subject to vesting conditions based on the Officer's performance, meaning that 52,500 options were subject to conditional vesting and, subsequent to the end of the 2022 fiscal year were determined by the Human Resources and Compensation Committee and the Board to have vested based on performance during 2022.

-KPIs for the 2021 fiscal year, which were among the factors considered in connection with making a vesting determination for the conditional stock options discussed below under "Long-Term Incentive Plan" were as follows:
+KPIs for the 2022 fiscal year, which were among the factors considered in connection with making a vesting determination for the conditional stock options discussed previously under "Long-Term Incentive Plan" were as follows:

-- Denis Larocque: (1) keep focus on safeguarding the health and safety of its employees; (2) continue efforts toward preparing the Corporation for a potential upturn in activity; (3) maintain a healthy balance sheet; and (4) continue diversification into underground drilling and mine services. - Ian Ross: (1) maintain a healthy balance sheet with an acceptable debt to equity ratio; (2) ensure adequate funding available for ongoing operations; (3) work to widen the existing Shareholder base and actively manage the Corporation's relationship with Shareholders and analysts; and (4) assist with the management of operations in certain regions. - Kelly Johnson: (1) generate positive cash flow from all regions under his responsibility; (2) establish a solid base for growth in new expansion areas; (3) pursue further diversification in areas such as underground drilling and mine services; (4) keep focus on safety performance; and (5) continue efforts toward preparing the Corporation for a potential upturn in activity. - John Ross Davies: (1) generate positive cash flow from all regions under his responsibility; (2) establish a solid base for growth in new expansion areas; (3) pursue further diversification in areas such as underground drilling and mine services; (4) keep focus on safety performance; and (5) continue efforts toward preparing the Corporation for a potential upturn in activity. - Ben Graham: (1) keep focus on safety performance; (2) implement the Environment, Health and Safety Committee's continuous improvement plan; and (3) support human resources efforts to attract and develop new drillers.
+- Denis Larocque: (1) reach certain financial targets as set by the Board of Directors; (2) continue efforts toward preparing the Corporation for an upturn in activity; (3) maintain a healthy balance sheet; and (4) continue diversification into underground drilling and mine services. - Ian Ross: (1) maintain a healthy balance sheet with an acceptable debt to equity ratio; (2) improve cash flow velocity; (3) work to widen the existing Shareholder base and actively manage the Corporation's relationship with Shareholders and analysts; and (4) assist with the management of operations in certain regions. - Kelly Johnson: (1) reach certain financial targets in all regions under his responsibility; (2) pursue further diversification in areas such as underground drilling and mine services; (3) keep focus on safety performance; and (4) continue efforts toward preparing the Corporation for a potential upturn in activity. - John Ross Davies: (1) reach certain financial targets in all regions under his responsibility; (2) pursue further diversification in areas such as underground drilling and mine services; (3) keep focus on safety performance; and (4) continue efforts toward preparing the Corporation for a potential upturn in activity. - Ben Graham: (1) keep focus on safety performance; (2) Improve our recruitment and training to support growth of operations; (3) implement development program for next generation of managers.

 Subject to the performance-based vesting conditions, all options granted vest progressively over time.
-For the June 11, 2020 stock option grant, one-third of the options vest on each of June 2021, 2022, and 2023.
+For the June 21, 2021 stock option grant, one-third of the options vest on each of June 2022, 2023, and 2024.

-Option Exercises During the 2021 Fiscal Year
+Option Exercises During the 2022 Fiscal Year

-During the most recently completed fiscal year, there were no stock options exercised by NEOs.
+During the most recently completed fiscal year, there were 351,800 stock options exercised by NEOs.

-Option Expiries During the 2021 Fiscal Year
+Option Expiries During the 2022 Fiscal Year

-During the most recently completed fiscal year, 1,341,602 options lapsed or expired.
+During the most recently completed fiscal year, 20,496 options lapsed or expired.